Inflation Deniers Emboldened by Gold's Struggles

 He tells us just how smart economists such as socialist Paul Krugman are, and just how silly and backwards gold-bugs are for questioning them.
 While he admires central bankers for adroitly managing monetary policy, he fails to mention they have also been net buyers of gold in recent years.

 Once again, the focus is entirely on heavy selling in leveraged futures markets, with no mention of huge buying demand in the physical markets.
-U.S. Mint sales of gold and silver American Eagles – a good proxy for sales of all coins, rounds and bars – surged dramatically in July.
+U.S. Mint sales of silver and gold American Eagles – a good proxy for sales of all coins, rounds and bars – surged dramatically in July.

 Meanwhile, hedge funds and speculators went net short on gold futures for the first time in history last week.
 This divergence is extraordinary.